Pxguin/cpp/usaco/contests/gold/2025/open/gold_2025_open.md

 Because $\sum{freq}$ remains constant across queries, then there are at most $\sqrt{2N}$ distinct values in $freq$.
 So a simple two pointers algorithm can compute the best answer in $O(\sqrt{N})$ time per query.
 Updating all arrays before the calculation takes $O(logN)$, so the total time complexity is $O(NlogN+Q(\sqrt{N}+logN))$.

+## 3. OohMoo Milk
+Optimally, FJ adds to the $A$ largest values every day, and FN subtracts from the $B$ largest values after that.
+Because $B\le{A}$, then the values that FJ adds to remain constant across all days, so we can add $D$ to each of those values.

+Now we want to subtract a total of $BD$ from the values to simulate FN's moves.
+Optimally, subtract from the largest value each time.
+However, there is the constraint that a value cannot be subtracted from more than $D$ times.

+So it's a slight modification of a very common problem.

+Time complexity: $O(NlogN)$.

 ## Comments:
 1 was very easy.
 2 wasn't hard but I missed the $\sqrt{2N}$ observation.
 3 just seems annoying because I think you add one to the $[B+1,A]$ largest values every day which seems like a lot of casework.

+Update: I decided to try 3 and came up with an (I think) elegant solution.